 Yes!
-“Test-Optional” does not mean the end of the SATs or ACTs, however there have been a few changes and cancellations to these tests.
+“Test-Optional” does not mean the end of the SATs or ACTs, however, there have been a few changes and cancellations to these tests.
 Many students plan to take the college entrance exams more than once, hoping to improve their scores.
 Due to recent test cancellations, some juniors might not be able to take the test more than once before submitting their college applications.
 But don’t panic!
-These tests are still available, with some scheduled as early as June, 2020.
+These tests are still available.

-Here are the dates for the ACT test date that are currently still scheduled.
-Keep in mind that this could change.
+Here are the dates for the ACT test date that are currently scheduled for the 2020-2021 year.

 What Colleges Offer Test-Optional?

 Colleges look at all aspects of your high school career, not just your GPA and test scores.
 This means that everything from community service and clubs, to a YouTube channel can be included in your application.